Associate Professor Peter Rowland Wills

 Most studies of macromolecules in solution involve the measurement of quantities that are affected by thermodynamic non-ideality, but results are interpreted as if the solutions are ideal.
 Assessment of the effects of non-ideality on experimental results can lead to new information about molecular properties - size, shape, charge, etc. Theoretical work continues on the way in which accurate measurements using light-scattering, sedimentation, chromatographic and spectroscopic techniques can be correctly interpreted to help understand macromolecular interaction.
 This work is in collaboration with Don Winzor (Queensland).

 Transmissible spongiform encephalopathy (TSE) continues to pose theoretical challenges, in spite of a wealth of data apparently demonstrating that the sole cause of disease is misfolding of the endogenous prion protein (PrP).
-I am in the process of reviving the hypothesis that prions induce the recoding of genetic information by affecting ribosomal frame-keeping and that the misfolding of prion proteins is by and large a byproduct of occasional frame-shifting during the synthesis of PrP.
+I recently revived the hypothesis that prions induce the recoding of genetic information by affecting ribosomal frame-keeping and that the misfolding of prion proteins is by and large a byproduct of occasional frame-shifting during the synthesis of PrP.
 According to this hypothesis the destruction of cells in TSE originates in an avalanche of frame-shifting that destroys a cell’s capability to maintain a functional proteome rather than in the misfolding of otherwise normal proteins.
-The direct biochemical and molecular biological evidence does not falsify the hypothesis.
-Experiments making use of recombinant, frame-shifted PrP species could have surprising results.
+Experiments making use of recombinant, frame-shifted PrP species have not yet reached the level of precision necessary to test the hypothesis conclusively, but my collaboration with Zoya Ignatova (Hamburg) continues.

 Peter Wills began his scientific work in the field of physical biochemistry, studying applications of quasi-elastic light scattering to the investigation of macromolecules in solution.
 He then branched out into aspects of biophysical theory, especially the thermodynamics and statistical mechanics of macromolecular diffusion and sedimentation.
 This work was complemented with experimental investigations.
 His work in this area continues, mainly in collaboration with Prof. Don Winzor of the University of Queensland.